gitMykola/paymentWidget/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --prod --single-bundle true --output-hashing none --vendor-chunk false` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Hot to apply pay-widget

+After building just insert to your page `<pay-widget ammount="23.45 USD"></pay-widget>` Do not forget upload to some hosting script from `dist/pay-widget/main.js` and insert in you page `<script src="${href_to_main.js_on_your_hosting}"></script>` So, to test pay-widget avialability just run in console `document.querySelector('pay-widget').ammount = '123.75 USD'` If all ok, you'll see in top of payment form your amount

 ## Running unit tests